geeorgipehlianov1/geeorgipehlianov1/README.md

 ### Hi there, Georgi Pehlivanov here 👋

-#### Software Engineer with experience in Front-end and Back-end Technologies.
+#### Software Engineer with experience in Front-end and Back-end Development.

 <details>
 <summary>